gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Use case

-Producer project publishes a dynamic library with both debug and release variants.
+Producer project publishes a shared library with both debug and release variants.

 Consumer project compiles, links and debugs an executable against this library.